jhsu802701/rails_from_scratch_rails5/11-02-upgrading_gems.md

 6. If you are unable to correct the test failures or offenses, repeat steps 1-3 using the old gem version.
 The "git status" command should show no changes.

 ### Wrapping Up
+* Enter the command "sh test_code.sh".
+Check the Gemsurance output to make sure that you have upgraded all gems that you intend to upgrade.
 * Enter the following commands:
 ```
 git add .